← All recipes

 Result

 A thick but impossibly airy square of pizza with a shatteringly crisp, olive-oil-fried bottom.
-The crumb is open and custardy inside, topped with tangy tomato, melted mozzarella, savory mushrooms, and the delicate salt-sweetness of prosciutto that melts softly from the residual heat.
+The crumb is open and custardy inside, topped with tangy tomato, melted mozzarella, savory mushrooms, and the mild, delicate sweetness of prosciutto cotto warmed by the residual heat.
 This is home pizza at its best — no fancy oven required.